akka/akka/akka-docs/scala/actors.rst

 For this purpose, there is the method :meth:`Future.as[T]` which waits until either the future is completed or its timeout expires, whichever comes first.
-The result is then inspected and returned as :class:`Some[T]` if it was normally completed and the answer’s runtime type matches the desired type; in all other cases :class:`None` is returned.
+The result is then inspected and returned as :class:`Some[T]` if it was normally completed and the answer’s runtime type matches the desired type; if the future contains an exception or the value cannot be cast to the desired type, it will throw the exception or a :class:`ClassCastException` (if you want to get :obj:`None` in the latter case, use :meth:`Future.asSilently[T]`).
+In case of a timeout, :obj:`None` is returned.

 .. code-block:: scala